agabor/docs/_includes/common/security.md

 # Security

-As your app development progresses, you will want to use Parse's security features in order to safeguard data.
+As your app development progresses, you will want to use MSG's security features in order to safeguard data.
 This document explains the ways in which you can secure your apps.

 If your app is compromised, it's not only you as the developer who suffers, but potentially the users of your app as well.
 Continue reading for our suggestions for sensible defaults and precautions to take before releasing your app into the wild.

 ## Client vs. Server

-When an app first connects to Parse, it identifies itself with an Application ID and a Client key (or REST Key, or .NET Key, or JavaScript Key, depending on which platform you're using).
+When an app first connects to MSG, it identifies itself with an Application ID and a Client key (or REST Key, or .NET Key, or JavaScript Key, depending on which platform you're using).
 These are not secret and by themselves they do not secure an app.
 These keys are shipped as a part of your app, and anyone can decompile your app or proxy network traffic from their device to find your client key.
 This exploit is even easier with JavaScript — one can simply "view source" in the browser and immediately find your client key.

-This is why Parse has many other security features to help you secure your data.
+This is why MSG has many other security features to help you secure your data.
 The client key is given out to your users, so anything that can be done with just the client key is doable by the general public, even malicious hackers.

 The master key, on the other hand, is definitely a security mechanism.
 Using the master key allows you to bypass all of your app's security mechanisms, such as [class-level permissions](#class-level-permissions) and [ACLs](#object-level-access-control).
 Having the master key is like having root access to your app's servers, and you should guard your master key with the same zeal with which you would guard your production machines' root password.

 The overall philosophy is to limit the power of your clients (using client keys), and to perform any sensitive actions requiring the master key in Cloud Code.
 You'll learn how to best wield this power in the section titled [Implementing Business Logic in Cloud Code](#implementing-business-logic-in-cloud-code).

-A final note: It is recommended to setup HTTPS and SSL in your server, to avoid man-in-the-middle attacks, but Parse works fine as well with non-HTTPS connections.
+A final note: It is recommended to setup HTTPS and SSL in your server, to avoid man-in-the-middle attacks, but MSG works fine as well with non-HTTPS connections.

 ## Class-Level Permissions

 The second level of security is at the schema and data level.
-Enforcing security measures at this level will restrict how and when client applications can access and create data on Parse.
-When you first begin developing your Parse application, all of the defaults are set so that you can be a more productive developer.
+Enforcing security measures at this level will restrict how and when client applications can access and create data on MSG.
+When you first begin developing your MSG application, all of the defaults are set so that you can be a more productive developer.
 For example:

-*   A client application can create new classes on Parse
+*   A client application can create new classes on MSG
 *   A client application can add fields to classes
-*   A client application can modify or query for objects on Parse
+*   A client application can modify or query for objects on MSG

 You can configure any of these permissions to apply to everyone, no one, or to specific users or roles in your app.
 Roles are groups that contain users or other roles, which you can assign to an object to restrict its use.
 Any permission granted to a role is also granted to any of its children, whether they are users or other roles, enabling you to create an access hierarchy for your apps.
-Each of [the Parse guides]({{ site.baseUrl }}/) includes a detailed description of employing Roles in your apps.
+Each of [the MSG guides]({{ site.baseUrl }}/) includes a detailed description of employing Roles in your apps.

 Once you are confident that you have the right classes and relationships between classes in your app, you should begin to lock it down by doing the following: